 |Compensatory Damages||Covers a wide range of losses including emotional/mental distress, medical expenses, etc.|

-File a Complaint Against an Employer For Wrongful Termination with DoNotPay Today!
+File a Complaint Against an Employer with DoNotPay Today!

 Experiencing wrongful termination and filing legal complaints can be extremely emotionally distressing.
-DoNotPay – the world’s first robot lawyer – can help you file a complaint in 3 simple steps:
+DoNotPay - the world’s first robot lawyer - can help you file a complaint to your employer in 4 steps:

-1. Open the Fight Job Discrimination product on DoNotPay
+1. Open the Anonymous HR Complaint product on

-That’s it!
-DoNotPay will automatically mail the complaint on your behalf to EEOC.
+That's it!
+DoNotPay will automatically mail the complaint to the company.

-In addition to filing complaints against your employer for wrongful termination, DoNotPay offers a wide range of legal services from parking ticket appeals to small claims court cases.
-Tired of getting robo calls asking for your payment information?
-Get revenge and put an end to the spam with Robo Revenge!
-Get registered on the National Do Not Call list while you are at it!
+In addition to filing complaints against your employer for wrongful termination, DoNotPay offers a wide range of services from parking ticket appeals to small claims court cases.
+Sick of all the robo calls you are getting?
+Get revenge and stop spam calls with the Robo Revenge product!
+Get your phone number signed-up with the National Do Not Call list too!

 - Beating speeding tickets